Warner Bros. Entertainment Inc. v. RDR Books: Reaction

-We are encouraged by the fact that the Court recognized that as a general matter authors do not have the right to stop the publication of reference guides and companion books about literary works.
-As for the Lexicon, we are obviously disappointed with the result, and RDR Books is considering all of its options, including an appeal.

 On their website, the group clarified their position:

-In a thoughtful and meticulous decision spanning 68 pages, the Court recognized that as a general matter authors do not have the right to stop publication of reference guides and companion books about literary works, and issued an important explanation of why reference guides are not derivative works.
-Needless to say, we're very happy the Court vindicated these important principles ...
-The Court held the Lexicon infringed Ms. Rowling's copyright, was not protected by fair use, and permanently enjoined the publication of it. ...
-Careful and thoughtful as the decision is, we think it's wrong.
-So stay tuned to see where we go from here.

 David Hammer, the lawyer who represented RDR Books, said, "I'm sorry about the result, that the lexicon was not found to be sufficiently transformative, but I am happy the judge endorsed the genre of reference works and companion books as valuable and important and that authors don't have an automatic right to control what's written about their works."

 In an interview with the Grand Rapids Press, Vander Ark commented, "I've always been a fan of Harry Potter and of Rowling and my hope all along was that we'd find an amicable way to settle this," Vander Ark said from England this on Tuesday morning.
 "I'm disappointed, but this is the way it went and I don't hold any ill will at all.
 It was a question of law over a difference of opinion and, in a way, I'm glad that it's finally over."
 He is currently creating a new version of the Lexicon and writing a Harry Potter-themed travel memoir, relating his experiences of visiting various locations mentioned in the Harry Potter books.